Indian shares end higher, helped by gains in Nifty 50 heavyweights

-BENGALURU, June 21 (Reuters) - Indian shares closed higher on Monday, as gains in Nifty 50 companies Reliance Industries (RELI.NS), Adani Ports and Special Economic Zone (APSE.NS) and Hindustan Unilever (HLL.NS) helped recoup losses from earlier in the session.
+BENGALURU (Reuters) - Indian shares closed higher on Monday, as gains in Nifty 50 companies Reliance Industries, Adani Ports and Special Economic Zone and Hindustan Unilever helped recoup losses from earlier in the session.

 Both indexes had fallen in the first half of the day, as investors continued to digest the U.S. central bank’s surprise hawkish turn last week.